UX Design: How Video Content Can Enhance User Experience

 Demonstration and Presentation

-One of the strongest points of video content is the ability to demonstrate products or services using all the channels of perception at the same time.
+One of the strongest points of video content is its ability to demonstrate products or services across all sensory channels simultaneously.
 If visitors are interested, watching the video, they can consume quite a lot of information in a very short time without the need to scroll, read, see the pictures, and keep all those different pieces of information in mind in the process.
-As the human attention span is quite short, video often allows for using it effectively and gets higher chances of visitors’ engagement and website conversions.
-For instance, explainer videos or product videos allow for catching how to deal with it while the visitor is on the wave of interest.
+Because human attention spans are short, video often helps users engage more effectively and increases the likelihood of website conversions.
+For instance, explainer videos or product videos allow for catching how to deal with it while the visitor is on the verge of interest.
 As well, for services that are focused on visual outcomes like design, advertising, illustration, art, modeling, and so on, well-crafted showcase videos can become the fastest way to the future client’s heart.

 Video demonstrating Fitness App interactions